mpflynnx/terraform-beginner-bootcamp-2023-azure/journal/week1.md

 ### Tagging a Storage account using a variable

-We have previously ran 'tf plan', and deployed a storage account.
+I have previously ran 'tf plan', and deployed a storage account.
 The state file is stored in Terraform Cloud.

-We will tag the existing storage account with a variable named 'user_uuid'.
+I will tag the existing storage account with a variable named 'user_uuid'.
 The 'variables.tf' file defines and validates the value of the 'user_uuid' provided in the 'terraform.tfvars' file.

-To add this tag we update the 'main.tf' files resource block with the tag block shown below.
+To add this tag I shall update the 'main.tf' files resource block with the tag block shown below.

 ####  main.tf
 ```tf